Organizing an Organization

 The Creative Director’s feedback about the queue was:

 Over the past year you have at all times shown that you are up for giving it your all to make this company better, and it is indeed much better for your efforts.
-To say nothing of the literally thousands of tasks you’ve seen to completion, your creation of systems like the Support Queue, the refinement of our billing system… and countless nudges, suggestions, and admonishments have shown your wisdom and dedication, and I greatly appreciate them all.
+To say nothing of the literally thousands of tasks you’ve seen to completion, your creation of systems like the Support Queue, the refinement of our billing system… has shown your wisdom and dedication, and I greatly appreciate them all.